Skip to main content

 The SDK uses LRU (Least Recently Used) cache eviction:

-• 500 entries maximum
+• 500 entries by default (customizable)

-• 1-hour TTL (Time To Live)
+• 1-hour TTL by default (customizable)

 • Automatic cleanup of expired entries